 Everyone suffers from procrastination. but not everyone overcomes it.
 In this article, Matrix Scholarship student Alan Wong shares how he overcame procrastination in 8 steps to ace Year 12!

 In this article, Matrix Scholarship Student, Alan Wong, shares how he overcame procrastination in 8 steps.
-Read on to see how Alan turned his weakness into his strength and score an ATAR of 99.95!
+Read on to see how Alan turned his weaknesses into his strengths to score an ATAR of 99.95!

 I’ve found it difficult to find the motivation and carve out the time to study instead of watching Youtube or TV Shows.